Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

 - Case Manager.
 Case managers work with individuals and families to assess their needs, develop care plans, and connect them to appropriate resources and services.

 - Social Services Specialist.
-Social services specialists work for government agencies, nonprofit organizations, or community centers, providing a range of support services to clients, such as housing assistance, food programs, and financial support.
+Social services specialists work for government agencies, nonprofit organizations, or community centers, providing a range of support services: housing assistance, food programs, and financial support.

 - Child Welfare Worker.
 Child welfare workers work with children and families involved in the child protection system, ensuring the safety and well-being of children and facilitating family reunification or alternative placements.

 - Community Outreach Coordinator.
 Issues like unemployment, crime, and poverty can affect entire communities.
-Outreach coordinators provide the education and resources necessary to overcome them.
+Outreach coordinators provide the education and resources necessary to help communities overcome them.

 - Youth Worker.
 Similar to school social workers, youth workers support and mentor young people.
-However, they can work in multiple settings like after-school programs, community centers, and juvenile justice programs.
+They can work in multiple settings, including after-school programs, community centers, and juvenile justice programs.

 - Mental Health Support Worker.
 Mental health support workers assist individuals with mental health challenges by providing coping strategies, resources, and referrals to mental health professionals.

 - Gerontology Social Worker.
-This type of social worker works with older adults and their families, assessing needs and coordinating services to ensure the well-being and quality of life for seniors.
+Gerontology social workers work with older adults and their families, assessing needs and coordinating services to ensure the well-being and quality of life for seniors.

 - Domestic Violence Advocate.
 Domestic abuse survivors often need help with housing, counseling, safety planning, and legal matters.
-Their advocates help them with these challenges and connect them with other professionals.
+Their advocates help them navigate these challenges and connect them with the right professionals.

 What You Can’t Do With a BSW in California: An Overview of State Licensing Laws

-The Board of Behavioral Sciences (BBS — the agency responsible for overseeing many of the state’s clinical psychology, therapy, and counseling professionals) says LCSWs must have an MSW.
-So If you’d like to provide clinical services, earning a BSW is only the first step in a rigorous licensing process.
+The Board of Behavioral Sciences (BBS), the agency responsible for overseeing the state’s clinical psychology, therapy, and counseling professionals, says LCSWs must have an MSW.
+So if you’d like to provide clinical services, earning a BSW is only the first step in a longer licensing process.

-As you consider your career options, it’s important to identify BSW programs in California that can help you reach your goals.
-That raises an important question, though: how do students know which schools are able to do that?
-The answer lies in the accreditation provided by the Council on Social Work Education (CSWE).
+As you consider your options, it’s important to find BSW programs in California that will actually get you where you want to go.
+The answer to that question starts with accreditation from the Council on Social Work Education (CSWE).

 The CSWE is a national accrediting agency that sets the standards for social work education in the United States.
 Its primary mission is to ensure that social work programs meet rigorous criteria and produce graduates who are well-prepared to enter the field as competent and ethical professionals.